k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 This tab doesn't have a product built-in setup as the sequence names and definitions are always project specific.

-Click the **Add Record +** button to create a sequence, and populate a **Sequence Name**, **Generator** and its parameters (PII, Verify Uniqueness indicators and the [Advanced](10_catalog_settings.md#advanced-sequence-settings) parameters, if needed), that will be used for generating a sequence value.
-The Generator can be any existing built-in actor, a custom actor or a flow, which should be created under the **Shared Objects** in the Fabric Studio.
+Click the **Add Record +** button to create a sequence, and populate a **Sequence Name**, **Generator** and its parameters (PII, Consistency Mode and the [Advanced](10_catalog_settings.md#advanced-sequence-settings) parameters, if needed), that will be used for generating a sequence value.

+The Generator is pre-populated with the Sequence.actor though it can be updated to any existing built-in actor, a custom actor or a flow, which should be created under the **Shared Objects** in the Fabric Studio.

 <img src="images/settings_seq.png" />